Ucas-DanielB/Final_Project/README.md

 ## Contributors
 ---
 + Aiden Challenger, Summarized the different info and was the UI/UX Designer.
-+ Ethan Blanco, Created and organized the csv files, handled user requests for making subjects/homework and marking it down.
++ Ethan Blanco, Created and organized the csv files, handled user requests for making homework and marking it down.
 Was the senior programmer.
 + Daniel Blanco, Created the time and study logs, was the team leader and content area expert.

 ## Author's Info
 ---
 1. Daniel Blanco:
+   A student at UCAS with nearly a school year of experience in programming.
+A sophomore in high school, 16 years old and currently lives in the United States of America, Utah Lindon.
+Daniel chose the main idea of this final project, and took up the role of team lead.
+Originally thought it would be helpful to create a useful program that cold actually contribute towards students that want to be organized in school.
-   +
+   + daniel.blanco@ucas-edu.net.
 2. Aiden Challenger:

    +
 3. Ethan Blanco:

    +

 Short paragraph about you (each person in a group project)